Floffah/seanchas/documents/initial-project-overview/main.typ

 // Terms: Investigation, data collection, specification, design, building, implementation, conducting (surveys, interviews), analysis, evaluation, testing etc.

 During this project, I will need to design and plan the software.
 This will include analysing the requirements, deciding on technologies, creating UML diagrams that describe flows and use cases, along with high-level interface designs that visually describe how the user will interact with the site.
 During and after the implementation phase of the project, I will need to test the project using various techniques, including unit testing, integration testing, and manual testing.

 Additionally, I will present the site to potential users and conduct interviews to gather their feedback on the site.
+This will feed into an evaluation effort based on criteria that will be documented at the beginning of the dissertation portion.
+It will likely include feedback from users, encompassing both those unfamiliar with #gaidhlig and beginners, as well as a comparison with existing solutions and an assessment of how well it aligns with researched techniques.

 Before the project, a research task will be required to provide context for certain aspects, especially those involving the use of large language models in certain features.